pulumi/docs/content/blog/hcl-vs-pulumi/index.md

 integrate seamlessly into existing projects and workflows, making it a more sustainable and scalable choice for modern infrastructure needs.

-## HCL in the Wild: Practical Comparisons with Pulumi
+## HCL in the Wild: Practical Comparisons With Pulumi

 In this section, we'll explore real-life examples to compare and contrast HCL with Pulumi programs.
 By examining how each approach handles similar infrastructure tasks, you'll quickly appreciate the advantages of leveraging a familiar